-- (a) Every development shall retain all existing specimen and rare trees-unless the retention of such trees would unreasonably burden the development.
-When a site would be so unreasonably burdened by the retention of all such trees that a choice must be made as to which trees will be retained, the following criteria shall be used by the applicant, in consultation with the land use administrator and a landscape or forestry professional, who is a certified alsoarborist, to evaluate the trees for the purpose of deciding which to retain: (AMENDED 06/24/14) - (1) The rareness of the tree species, both relative to the species representation on the site and relative to the species representation within the region and the state.
-This shall be the most important criterion in the evaluation; - (2) SThe tree's relative size and age, large old trees being considered more valuable than smaller, younger trees of the same species; - (3) The expected longevity of the tree, trees' relative expected longevities, including such factors as the trees' relative health at the time of the evaluation; - (4) The relative hardiness of the trees in question, including wind firmness, climatic requirements, susceptibility to insects and diseases;
+- (a) Every development shall retain all existing specimen and rare trees unless the applicant demonstrates that the retention of such trees would unreasonably burden the development.
+When a site would be so unreasonably burdened, by the retention of all such trees that a choice must be made as to which trees will be retained, the following criteria shall be used by Tthe applicant, in consultation with the land use administrator and a landscape or forestry professional, such as a certified alsoarborist, shall use the following criteria to evaluate the trees for the purpose of proposing deciding which to retain: (AMENDED 06/24/14) - (1) The rareness of the tree species, both relative to the species representation on the site and relative to the species representation within the region and the state.
+This shall be the most important criterion in the evaluation; - (2) SThe tree's relative size and age, large old trees being considered more valuable than smaller, younger trees of the same species;

-- (5) AThe trees' relative aesthetic values, including flowers, fruit, form characteristics, potential for autumn coloration; - (6) SThe trees' relative sizes at maturity; and - (7) PThe trees' relative contribution to summertime comfort through their potential to provide shading.
+- (3) The expected longevity of the tree, trees' relative expected longevities, including such factors as the trees' relative health at the time of the evaluation; - (4) The relative hardiness of the trees species in question, including wind firmness, climatic requirements, susceptibility to insects and diseases; - (5) AThe trees' relative aesthetic values, including flowers, fruit, form characteristics, potential for autumn coloration; - (6) SThe trees' relative sizes at maturity; and - (7) PThe trees' relative contribution to summertime comfort through their potential to provide shading.
 (AMENDED 03/21/89) - (b) Flexible approaches such as adjustments to lot layout, placement of buildings and paved surfaces and location of utilities should be pursued in order to save rare and specimen trees.
-(AMENDED 03/21/89; 06/24/14) - (c) SNo excavation or other subsurface disturbance may be undertaken within the Tree Protection Perimeter around any tree to be retained in accordance with (a) above, shall be limited to the minimum extent practicable as determined by a certified arborist.
+(AMENDED 03/21/89; 06/24/14) - (c) SNo excavation or other subsurface disturbance may be undertaken within the Tree Protection Perimeter and the Critical Root Zone around any tree to be retained in accordance with (a) above, shall be limited to the minimum extent practicable as determined.
 In addition, no impervious surface (including but not limited to equipment, paving, and structures) may be located within the Tree Protection Perimeter, either during construction or after completion of the development.
+Encroachment into a tree perimeter as defined in 15-315(10) shall not, alone, provide sufficient grounds for tree removal.
 (AMENDED 03/21/89; 06/24/14) - (d) There shall be no clearcutting in any development within the Transition Area portion of the Carrboro Joint Development Area as identified in the Joint Planning Agreement.
 The term "clearcutting" shall refer to the large-scale, indiscriminate removal of trees, shrubs, and undergrowth with the intention of preparing real property for nonagricultural purposes.
 (AMENDED 05/25/99; 06/24/14) - (e) If space that would otherwise be devoted to parking cannot be so used because of the requirements of subsections (a) or (b), and, as a result, the parking requirements set forth in Article XVIII cannot be satisfied, the number of required spaces may be reduced by the number of spaces "lost" because of the provisions of subsections (a) and (b), up to a maximum of fifteen percent of the required spaces.
 (AMENDED 06/24/14)